CAS Placement Examinations

 Default Password: nyulanguage

 IB.
-For placement in Cantonese, Hebrew, Italian, Japanese, Korean, Latin, Mandarin (traditional and simplified), Portuguese, and Russian, students must go to the College of Arts and Science’s language exam website and take the online exam of their choice:
+For placement in Cantonese, Greek (Modern), Hebrew, Italian, Japanese, Korean, Latin, Mandarin (traditional and simplified), Portuguese, and Russian, students must go to the College of Arts and Science’s language exam website and take the online exam of their choice:

 II.
 Exemption-only paper exams in the following languages are offered in person (one hour long) for students who score above the specified cutoffs on the online placement exams: